- A Dutch ‘vwo’ diploma or

 You can be admitted to our Bachelor’s programme in Psychology with any Dutch vwo (pre-university) profile.
-If you have a university of applied sciences degree or have completed the first year of a university of applied sciences, you can also enrol for the Bachelor’s programme in Psychology.
+If you have a university of applied sciences degree you can also enrol for the Bachelor's programme in Psychology.
+If you have completed the first year of a university of applied sciences, you can (only) enrol if you obtained a sufficient grade in Mathematics (A or B) at HAVO level.

 At the University of Twente we organize study check activities for prospective students.
 We believe it is important that you choose an education that suits you, so that you will be able to complete it successfully.
 If you have applied for the Bachelor’s programme Psychology, the study check is mandatory.
-For Psychology, the study check includes filling out a questionnaire and taking part in a trial study day.
+For Psychology, the study check includes filling out a questionnaire and taking part in a (trial) study day.
 During this day you will get to know the programme, experiencing, for example, what it is like to design a psychological intervention in a project setting.
 This will help you determine whether the programme matches your expectations, motivation and capacities.
 We will also offer you advice on whether we believe the programme suits you (please note that we can only advise you on this).